What Can I Recycle?

 QUESTION: Where can I recycle plastic bags?

-ANSWER: Many grocery stores accept plastic bags for recycling.
+ANSWER: Food banks are always in need of plastic bags – check with your local non-profit first.
+Many grocery stores accept plastic bags for recycling as well.
 For a list of stores in your area that accept them, visit plasticbagrecycling.org.

 QUESTION: Where can I recycle my telephone book?

 ANSWER: Most local government recycling programs accept telephone books.

 QUESTION: Can I stop having telephone books delivered to my home?

 ANSWER: Yes.
 To opt out, visit The National Yellow Pages Consumer Choice and Opt Out Site.

 QUESTION: Where do I recycle my unwanted tires?

 ANSWER: Tires must be recycled in South Carolina.
 All counties accept unwanted tires from residents - often limited to a minimal number (e.g., five per day, 10 per month) at designated locations or single-day collection events.
 To find out recycling opportunities in your community, visit RecycleHereSC.
 Before buying tires, ask if the retailer will accept the old tires for recycling.
 Before taking tires to a collection center, check with the county recycling coordinator to see if there are any limits on the number of tires that can be dropped off at one time.

 NOTE: There is a $2 fee on each tire you purchase with a U.S. Department of Transportation number.
 The fee provides grant funding to local governments to manage unwanted tires.
 South Carolina has no other fee associated with the sale of tires.
 Retailers my charge additional environmental fees as a matter of company policy.

 QUESTION: Can I recycle unwanted mail?